Tuesday, November 28, 2023

 A major oversight in the student loan forgiveness debate (I’ve not seen anyone from either side of the debate make this point) is that education is not solely the benefit of those who are being educated.
 There is ample documentation that a culture/nation benefits in direct proportion to an increased level of education within the population.
 Across the board, the fact is that individual financial benefit to a college graduate is much less today than it was a generation ago, while the cost of education has increased significantly.
 Documentable statistical trends show that American culture in general has diminished as the educational level had diminished.

 I favor free public education through a four-year undergraduate degree or any trade or vocational certification.
-I favor it for the reason above: the whole nation benefits from a higher level of education within its population.
+I favor it for the reason above: the whole nation benefits from a higher level of education and/or vocational training within its population.
 And since the public—the whole nation—is the major beneficiary, it’s not unfair to expect the beneficiary—the public—to pay.

 The issue for me is the transition.
 How do we get from our broken and declining education system to a free, high-level system like we see in so many other nations who have surpassed the United States in so many ways in the past generation?
 By “broken and declining” I mean the trend toward sectarian, partisan indoctrination instead of presenting all sides of every issue and teaching the discipline of critical thinking so educated people can make intelligent choices.
 What I suspect won’t be admitted by those who disagree is that when all sides are presented and critical thinking is applied, the documentable trend always moves toward a more liberal outcome.
 THAT, I suspect, is the tap root of the debate.